-\paragraph{\bf Reduction.} We reduce from \ch, where for every agent we create a mass.
+\paragraph{\bf The reduction.} We reduce from \ch with $2n$ agents, and for each agent we create a corresponding mass in \spizza.
 Firstly, we finely discretize the $[0,1]$ interval into blocks and we place the blocks on $y=x^2$, where $x \geq 0$.
-So, the $[0,1]$ interval corresponds to a part of quadratic equation.
-This guarantees that every line can cut this ``bended'' interval at most twice and in addition the part of each mass that is in $\rplus$ is almost the same as value of the corresponding agent for the piece of $[0,1]$ labelled with $\lplus$.
+So, the $[0,1]$ interval corresponds to a part of the quadratic equation.
+This guarantees that every line can cut this ``bent'' interval at most twice and in addition the part of each mass that is in $\rplus$ is almost the same as value of the corresponding agent for the piece of $[0,1]$ labelled with \lplus.